|

 Boxing fans and pundits might be familiar with the term 'undisputed' champion.
 Reserved mainly for boxers, the 'undisputed' champion is seen as the unquestioned champion of (mainly his) weight division.
 To achieve this status, he must become champion of the various worldwide boxing organisations.
 Of course, the boxer must constantly defend this status over and over again in order to maintain his place atop the boxing hierarchy.
 In other words, being an undisputed champion is fleeting, unpredictable, and always in flux.

 In my Identities article, ‘Undisputed’ racialised masculinities: boxing fandom, identity, and the cultural politics of masculinity', the term 'undisputed' is repurposed to theorise and allegorise how it is fraught with contradictions.
 My findings highlight how the undisputed status of racialised masculinity is constantly struggled over, negotiated and contested by male boxing fans of colour.
 Based on fieldwork observations during a Manny 'Pac-Man' Pacquiao vs. Juan Manuel Marquez boxing match in 2011, interviews conducted with 1.5 and 2nd generation Filipina/o Americans, and close analysis of 'Gayweather,' it analyses how male fans of colour seek an undisputed masculinity in complex and problematic ways.
-Handsworth and the production of knowledge: blackness, racism and anti-imperialism in 1970s Britain27/11/2019
+Handsworth and the production of knowledge: Blackness, racism and anti-imperialism in 1970s Britain27/11/2019

 The African Caribbean Self-Help Organisation (ACSHO), based at Heathfield Road in Handsworth, Birmingham, established itself as a central hub for Pan-African centred learning and intellectual debate in the early 1970s.
 ACSHO members were part of a UK-wide co-ordinating committee that sent a delegation of activists to the 6th Pan African Congress (6PAC) in Dar es Salaam, Tanzania in 1974.
 My Identities article, ‘Each one teach one’ visualising Black intellectual life in Handsworth beyond the epistemology of ‘white sociology’, shows how the conference statement by the UK delegation at the 6PAC meeting was critical of the inherent racism of their social condition in England’s metropolitan cities as well as of the racist ways they were being studied by white social scientists at the time.
 Through their own Pan-African centred and anti-colonial critique, the delegation used ‘scientific socialism’ to situate their political struggle within a global context of anti-imperialist resistance movements.